And we are back at it, Rush Limbaugh, the Excellence in Broadcasting Network.

 He refuses to chalk it up as that's the way the game is played.

-Those are the rules, and you move on.
+Those are the rules and you move on.

-The man's in love with himself.
+You can tell the man's in love with himself.

 He's rich, really rich.